alinafresorger/real-time_bus_tracker/README.md

-# Real Time Bus Tracker
+# Real-Time Bus Tracker

 ## Description Of The Project:
 Real-time MBTA buss movement on the map.<br/>

-**Improvements:**<br/>
-Changed the style of the map into the lighter version for better marker contrast.<br/>
-The markers are loading after the "Start Tracking" button is pushed.<br/>
+Each marker is representing a bus that is currently on the route.<br/>
+All markers are updating and moving every 15 seconds.<br/>

 ## How To Run:
 1. Download repository to your local machine